-As in (17), efficient selection into borrowing implies that the response of the CATE to a change in any of the eight dimensions of X will be attenuated in the selected sample of non-borrowers relative to borrowers.
+As in (16), frictionless selection into borrowing implies that the response of the CATE to a change in any of the eight dimensions of X will be attenuated in the selected sample of non-borrowers relative to borrowers.
 However, only if there is excess selection, with the poorer households subject to higher borrowing frictions, can the correlation between these observables and the treatment effects of the grants turn negative in the selected sample in loan villages.
-Column (2) shows that in the causal forest estimated in this selected sample, all of these correlations are statistically significantly negative.
-Among the selected sample in the loan villages, i.e. those that did not borrow, those who are less poor have lower returns.
+Column (2) shows that in the causal forest, all of these correlations are statistically significantly negative in the selected sample.
+Among the selected (non-borrowers) sample in the loan villages, the less poor have lower returns.
 These are households that would be less likely to default, or to be less risk averse.
 This is consistent with Table 1, where borrowers tended to be less poor than non-borrowers.
 The less poor households with expected high returns borrow, and left the sample that we used to train the model in the loan villages.
-Those that remain are the less poor households with low anticipated returns, and poorer households, many with high returns who do not borrow due to borrowing frictions, generating the negative correlations in column (2).
+Those that remain are the less poor households with low anticipated returns, and poorer households (many with high returns who do not borrow due to borrowing frictions), generating the negative correlations in column (2).

 The exception to this pattern is the social integration index.
-There is no statistically significant difference in this correlation between farmers in the no-loan villages and non-borrowing farmers in the loan villages, and the point estimate of the correlation among the selected sample of non-borrowers is between zero and the estimate in the no-loan villages, so this provides no evidence that borrowing frictions are associated with our measure of social integration.
+There is no statistically significant difference in this correlation between farmers in the no-loan villages and non-borrowing farmers in the loan villages, and the point estimate of the correlation among the selected sample of nonborrowers is between zero and the estimate in the no-loan villages, so this provides no evidence that borrowing frictions are associated with our measure of social integration.

 Figure 5 demonstrates visually that the sign changes reported in Table 5 are not artifacts of linearity.
-The vertical axis of each figure is the local linear regression smoothed estimate of the CATE of a grant; the horizontal axis is the (5th through 95th percentiles) of each of the eight baseline characteristics of households, all net of village fixed effects.
+The vertical axis of each figure is the local linear regression estimate of the CATE of a grant; the horizontal axis is the (5th through 95th percentiles) of each of the eight baseline characteristics of households.
+As expected, CATES are lower among the non-borrowers in loan villages.
 In each case, excepting the measure of baseline social integration, we see a positive (or near zero) relationship between the baseline measure of wealth and the estimated treatment effect of a grant in the no-loan villages.
 And in each case, we find a negative relationship between baseline wealth and the estimated treatment effect of a grant in the selected sample of non-borrowers in loan villages.

-Average agricultural returns to the grants for non-borrowers in loan villages are zero, as shown in column (10) of Table 2, while they are on average high for the random sample in no-loan villages.
-However, Figure 5 demonstrates that average agricultural returns to grants for non-borrowers with low baseline values of profits, food consumption, non-food consumption, livestock, farm size or total labor are relatively large.
-Indeed, Appendix Table 8 shows that among non-borrowers in the first tercile of the distribution of baseline food and non-food consumption, average returns to the grant are at least as high as the average returns in no-loan villages.
-We refer to these households as "the most poor".
-Thus, among the most poor, there are non-borrowing households with high returns to grants, implying an inefficient allocation of loans.
+We observed in Table 2 that average agricultural returns to the grants for non-borrowers in loan villages are zero, while they are on average high for the random sample in no-loan villages.
+However, Figure 5 demonstrates that while agricultural returns to grants are uniformly higher in no-loan villages than for non-borrowers in loan villages, this gap is smaller for those with low baseline values of profits, food consumption, non-food consumption, livestock, farm size or total labor.
+Indeed, Appendix Table 7 shows that among non-borrowers in the first (i.e., poorest) tercile of the distribution of baseline food and non-food consumption, average returns to the grant are as high as the average returns in no-loan villages.
+Thus, among the poorest third there are non-borrowing households with high returns to grants, implying frictions in the allocation of loans.